KG7QIN/kg7qin.github.io/_posts/2015-10-20-asterisk-for-allstar-link-network.md

 Main site:  [AllStarLink Network](https://allstarlink.org)

+Note:  Both of these repositories were made a while ago as a place to put the code for others to use.
+They currently are not maintained in any way, so you are on your own if you use them.
+The ideal way to use these repositories would be to fork them, so if you make any changes or find bugs, you can make the changes and send me a pull request later.

 **Repository:  [AllStarLink](https://github.com/KG7QIN/AllStarLink)**

 This is my inital contribution to the AllStar Link Network/Asterisk.
 There, you will find the files I pushed to the repo for getting the forked